 Who says the ladies from India have carde blanche on herbal hair care?
 In this article, you’ll find Indian hair care tips to help you get in on the beauty and goodness.

-OK Maybe they do (a little) but while a lot of herbal hair care practices stem from the Middle East, the herbs themselves were put here by the Creator.
+OK.
+Maybe Indian ladies do have a bit of carde blanche on long hair (a little) but while a lot of herbal hair care practices stem from the Middle East, but the Creator put the herbs here.

-Indian herbal hair care (popularly called Ayurvedic hair care….I don’t use the term.
-Here’s why) goes far beyond doing the occassional henna treatment.
-If you’re considering transitioning to the predominant use of herbs to care for your own hair, here are some tips that can help you transition, as well as a little eye opener as to what you can expect.
+If you’re considering transitioning to the predominant use of herbs to care for your own hair, here are some Indian hair care tips that can help you transition.
+There’s also eye openers as to what you can expect.

 1- Can-be messy